Ideal for first time English teachers looking to gain valuable teaching experience in a safe and secure environment.

 Teach & Travel

-Rent-free accommodation is your typical Asian style accommodation complete with kitchenette and you get it all to yourself!
-The internet in South Korea is one of the fastest in the world and quite cheap.
+The rent-free accommodation you will live in is your typical Asian-style accommodation, complete with a kitchenette, and you get it all to yourself!
+The internet in South Korea is one of the fastest in the world, and relatively cheap.

 Work Schedule